Hurricane Zeta makes landfall on Louisiana coast as Category 2 storm

 Strong winds were expected to threaten areas further inland

 Hurricane Zeta has reached the coastline of southeastern Louisiana, making landfall about 4:10 p.m.
-CDT as a Category 2 storm.
+CDT near Cocodrie as a Category 2 storm.

-The storm’s maximum sustained winds were around 110 mph, with stronger gusts, according to the National Hurricane Center.
+The maximum sustained winds were around 110 mph, with stronger gusts, according to the National Hurricane Center.

 Hurricane warnings were in effect from Morgan City, La., to the Mississippi-Alabama border, and included the New Orleans metropolitan area as well as Lake Pontchartrain and Lake Maurepas.
 Tropical storm warnings were in effect from the Mississippi-Alabama border to the border between Walton and Bay counties in Florida.